DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 332: "I'm just going to finish this thumb... if I can devicatNOM ..." -DeviCat (02-Apr-18)
 * <missing quotes 333-334, please ask CCB for them>
 * 335: "Blacksouls and Rosu quote everything.
 If it flies out of my mouth and it's funny, they quote it." -DeviCat (02-Apr-18)
-* <missing quotes 336-337, please ask CCB for them>
+* <missing quote 336, ask CCB for it please>
+* 337: "Want to know how to wake up chat?
+Make a box!
+Want to know how to REALLY wake up chat?
+Give that box cat ears!" -DeviCat (04-Apr-18)
 * 338: "All those hugs! ![devicatHUG](https://static-cdn.jtvnw.net/emoticons/v1/1291590/1.0) You're making painting hair that much more fun." -DeviCat (04-Apr-18)
 * 339: "the trees have begun to breed" -r4v3n_x (05-Apr-18)
 * 340: "I'm a bard in this world.
 I give buffs by singing and dancing." -DeviCat (07-Apr-18)